replit/upm/README.md

 used by the Dockerfile.

-To build a Docker image which has only the UPM binary, for embedding in other images, run `make docker-bin`.
+To build a Docker image which has only the UPM binary, for embedding in other images, run `make image`.
 The image will be tagged as `upm:latest`.

 ## Command-line interface